-Our landline phone calls to our Customer Service Centre and Group Debt Recovery Team are recorded for training and monitoring purposes and our recordings are usually held for a period of six months.
+Our landline phone calls to our Customer First Centre and Group Debt Recovery Team are recorded for training and monitoring purposes and our recordings are usually held for a period of six months.

 Where we are providing insurance services, information will be shared between Loretto and Wheatley Solutions for the purposes of providing those services.
 We may transfer information about you to other Wheatley Group companies for purposes connected with the management of Loretto and Wheatley Solutions' business.